Guide

 In general terms, there are various types of digital footprint, which depend on what aspect of it we’re focusing on and how the footprint is left behind – such as passive, active and private footprint.
 Let’s take a closer look.

 • Active digital footprint: The primary distinction between active vs passive digital footprint.
-An active digital footprint comprise all the actions they intentionally make online – e.g. a tweet, a comment on Facebook, or a review on Tripadvisor
+An active digital footprint comprises all the actions they intentionally make online – e.g., a tweet, a comment on Facebook, or a review on Tripadvisor

 • Passive digital footprint: Everything else – everything not created by a user’s actions and/or not intentionally shared with the organization doing the footprinting.
-For example, the pages you visit more often on a eshop, or whether you’ve been to a website before.
+For example, the pages you visit more often on an e-shop or whether you’ve been to a website before.

 • Anonymous: Data left behind by anonymous users are sometimes called anonymous digital footprints.
 This is still valuable to several stakeholders – for example, information on a website visitor’s cursor movements can show a company which parts of their home page are more appealing.